What is Blues Dancing?

 What if I've never danced before?

 Stop objecting, and start dancing already!
 You're missing the best song.
-There is a beginner lesson before every dance, and while some people there are very experienced, you almost certainly wont be the only first timer.
+There is a beginner lesson before every dance, and while some people there are very experienced, you certainly wont be the only first timer.